SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

   </a>
 </figure>

-At the time of writing, a vanilla Yaook deployment is not SCS compliant and, as such, it is the ideal playground for our evaluation.
+At the time of writing, a vanilla Yaook deployment is not SCS-compliant and, as such, it is the ideal playground for our evaluation.
 Even better: the lessons we learned while adopting IaaS standards in these deployments can be easily transferred to other OpenStack deployments which do not use Yaook.